 Prefer a PDF download?
 Click here

-In addition to 49-pages of news from the Powder Metallurgy industry, the 96-page Winter 2019 issue of Powder Metallurgy Review magazine (Vol. 8 No. 4) includes the following articles and special features:
+In addition to 49 pages of news from the Powder Metallurgy industry, the 92-page Spring 2020 issue of Powder Metallurgy Review magazine (Vol. 9 No. 1) includes the following articles and special features:

-A technical session at the Euro PM2019 Congress, organised by the European Powder Metallurgy Association (EPMA) and held in Maastricht, the Netherlands, October 13-16, 2019, examined a variety of means to manipulate the sintered microstructures of hard materials (cemented carbides and cermets).
-The session featured one of the congress’s five selected keynote papers, supported by three further papers on the subject.
+A technical session at the Euro PM2019 Congress, organised by the European Powder Metallurgy Association (EPMA) and held in Maastricht, October 13-16, 2019, focused on a number of novel process developments in the wider field of Powder Metallurgy.

 In this report, Dr David Whittaker provides an overview of three papers, including a look at the use of Spark Plasma sintering in the manufacture of aluminium profiles, the use of Additive Manufacturing in the production of soft magnetic components and a new method of inert gas atomisation.